leleliu008/ppkg/README.md

 If a ppkg formula repository is `disabled`, which means ppkg would not search formulas in this formula repository.

-## ppkg offical formula repository
+## ppkg official formula repository

-ppkg offical formula repository's url: <https://github.com/leleliu008/ppkg-formula-repository-offical-core>
+ppkg official formula repository's url: <https://github.com/leleliu008/ppkg-formula-repository-official-core>

-ppkg offical formula repository would be automatically fetched to local cache as name `offical-core` when you run `ppkg update` command.
+ppkg official formula repository would be automatically fetched to local cache as name `official-core` when you run `ppkg update` command.

-**Note:** If you find that a package is not in ppkg offical formula repository yet, PR is welcomed.
+**Note:** If you find that a package is not in ppkg official formula repository yet, PR is welcomed.